 Taking a wrong bus in the Korean South

 About one hour before the check-in in for my flight to Korea, I decided to learn Hangul.
 Blame the airport bookshop.
 The book was titled “Learn Hangul in 24 hours”.
 I had but 3 hours.
 Don Mueang is an exciting airport to spend late night hours.
-I had an exciting experience, but that is another story.
+I had an exciting experience at the airport barber shop, but that is another story.

 I reached Inchon (Seoul) airport early next morning.
 I went to the bus booking office at the airport, pointed Gyeongju on their chart, and feeling happy about my recently acquired Hangul, bought the ticket.
 I fell asleep on the bus.
 It was still afternoon when I reached the city.
 I noticed a tourist office at the bus terminal.
 I went to the tourist office and asked them about this temple called Girimsa.
 The girl at the counter laughed.
 She explained that I had come to the wrong city.
 I had come to Gwangju instead of Gyeongju.
 So much for my Hangul expertise.